balena-io/docs/pages/reference/OS/configuration.md

 }
 ```

-Key naming in `config.json` still adheres to the "legacy" convention of
-balenaCloud applications instead of fleets.
+Key naming in `config.json` still adheres to the "legacy" convention of balenaCloud applications instead of fleets.
 For details, refer to the [blog post](https://www.balena.io/blog/the-road-to-multi-app-transitioning-balenacloud-applications-to-fleets/).

-There's a fairly easy way to remember which is the right place, the root FS
-is read-only, so if you try and modify the `config.json` you'll be told it's
+There's a fairly easy way to remember which is the right place, the root FS is read-only, so if you try and modify the `config.json` you'll be told it's read-only.
-read-only.

 ## Configuring config.json

-Before the device is [provisioned](/learn/welcome/primer/#device-provisioning), you may edit `config.json` by mounting a flashed SD card (with the partition label `resin-boot`) and editing the file directly.
-The [boot partition](/reference/OS/overview/2.x/#stateless-and-read-only-rootfs) is mounted on the device at `/mnt/boot`, and so on the device, the file is located at `/mnt/boot/config.json`.
+Before the device is [provisioned](../../learn/welcome/primer.md#device-provisioning), you may edit `config.json` by mounting a flashed SD card (with the partition label `resin-boot`) and editing the file directly.
+The [boot partition](overview.md#stateless-and-read-only-rootfs) is mounted on the device at `/mnt/boot`, and so on the device, the file is located at `/mnt/boot/config.json`.
 For example, to output a formatted version of `config.json` on a device, use the following commands:

 ```shell
 balena ssh <uuid>
 cat /mnt/boot/config.json | jq '.'
 ```

+{% hint style="danger" %}
-**Warning:** Editing config.json on a provisioned device should be done very carefully as any mistakes in the syntax of this file can leave a device inaccessible.
-If you do make a mistake, ensure that you do not
-exit the device's SSH connection until the configuration _is_ correct.
+Editing config.json on a provisioned device should be done very carefully as any mistakes in the syntax of this file can leave a device inaccessible.
+If you do make a mistake, ensure that you do not exit the device's SSH connection until the configuration _is_ correct.
+{% endhint %}

-After provisioning, editing `config.json` as described above is not reliable or advisable because the [supervisor](/reference/supervisor/supervisor-api/) may overwrite certain fields, such as `persistentLogging`, with values read from the balenaCloud API.
+After provisioning, editing `config.json` as described above is not reliable or advisable because the [supervisor](../../../reference/supervisor/supervisor-api/) may overwrite certain fields, such as `persistentLogging`, with values read from the balenaCloud API.
 To safely modify the values of `config.json` on a provisioned device use one of the following methods:

-- Update the device [hostname](#hostname) via the [supervisor API](/reference/supervisor/supervisor-api/#patch-v1devicehost-config).
+* Update the device [hostname](configuration.md#hostname) via the [supervisor API](../../../reference/supervisor/supervisor-api/#patch-v1devicehost-config).
-- Modify the [persistent logging](#persistentlogging) configuration via device [configuration](/learn/manage/configuration/) tab in the balenaCloud dashboard.
+* Modify the [persistent logging](configuration.md#persistentlogging) configuration via device [configuration](../../learn/manage/configuration.md) tab in the balenaCloud dashboard.
-- Apply `config.json` updates remotely via the balena CLI using the [configizer project](https://github.com/balena-io-playground/configizer).
+* Apply `config.json` updates remotely via the balena CLI using the [configizer project](https://github.com/balena-io-playground/configizer).

 Alternatively, you can always reprovision a device with an updated `config.json` file.

-As an example, we're going to change the hostname from the short UUID of the
-device to something else.
+As an example, we're going to change the hostname from the short UUID of the device to something else.
 We will start by taking a backup of the config.json and printing out the file using the `jq` command.
 Here, we have changed the value of `hostname` field to `debug-device`

 ```shell
 root@f220105:~# cd /mnt/boot/